-Traditional agriculture was seen as the first evidence of increased greenhouse gas emissions into the atmosphere (Paustian et al., 2016).
-50-60% of nitrous oxide (N2O) and methane (CH4) are derived directly from human agricultural activities (Awais et al., 2021).
-The misuse of pesticides and manure on the continent also leads to excessive nitrous oxide (N2O) emissions, which have a 300 times greater impact on global warming than carbon dioxide (CO2).
-In addition, farmers often cut down surrounding vegetation to provide more light to their arable land and prevent fertilizer run-off, leading to a reduction in vegetation.
-These factors further exacerbate global warming (Wenjiao Shi and Fulu Tao, 2014).
+Traditional agriculture is the first evidence of increased greenhouse gas emissions (Paustian et al., 2016) as 50-60% of nitrous oxide (N2O) and methane (CH4) are derived directly from human agricultural activities (Awais et al., 2021).
+The misuse of pesticides and manure on the continent releases excessiveN2O, which has 300 times greater impact than carbon dioxide (CO2) on global warming.
+In addition, farmers often destroy surrounding vegetation to provide more light for their arable land and prevent fertilizer run-off, further exacerbating global warming (Wenjiao Shi and Fulu Tao, 2014).

 The first drive for green economy transition in African agriculture is the attempt to offset the effects of climate vulnerability on agriculture.
-This would mean adopting best practices and embracing DTs that would ensure efficiency and productivity and minimize any harmful effects on the environment.
+This would mean adopting best practices and embracing DTs that ensure efficiency and productivity and minimize any harmful effects on the environment.
 Ultimately, the smallholder model will be replaced.
-While this move will benefit African agriculture, the digital divide regarding access to infrastructure, skills, and social protections must be addressed to tackle the challenges of financing, climate change mitigation, and meet changing consumer demands in Agri-based economies.
+While this move will benefit African agriculture, the digital divide regarding access to infrastructure, skills, and social protections must be addressed to tackle the challenges of financing, climate change mitigation, and meet changing consumer demands in agri-based economies.

-2.4 Creating Opportunities in Green Sectors.
+3.4 Creating Opportunities in Green Sectors.

-The agriculture, forestry and fisheries sector, as well as the entire system of food production, is both the highest GHG-emitting sector in sub-Saharan Africa and the most vulnerable to climate change.
-It is also the largest employer, with 53 per cent of jobs,22 and a large employer of women across the continent.
-It accounts for an estimated 20 per cent of the region's GDP in 2021.23 According to the ILO, more than 217 million jobs in Africa relied on agriculture in 2014 (ILO, 2018).
-The number of agriculture jobs in Africa is expected to grow for the next several decades (Christiansen, & Brooks, 2018), even though other sectors are growing faster.
+The agricultural sector (including forestry, fisheries, and the entire system of food production is both the highest GHG-emitting sector in SSA and the most vulnerable to climate change.
+The sector is also the largest employer, with 53% of jobs, 22 and a large employer of women across the continent.
+It accounts for an estimated 20% of the region's GDP in 2021.
+According to the ILO, more than 217 million jobs in Africa relied on agriculture in 2014 (ILO, 2018).
+The number of agricultural jobs in Africa is expected to grow for the next several decades (Christiansen & Brooks, 2018), even though other sectors are growing faster.

-The agriculture sector will need to shift fundamentally to more sustainable practices in order to reduce GHG emissions and enhance resilience to climate change.
-Green agriculture involves shifting both industrial and subsistence farming towards ecologically sound practices such as efficient use of water, extensive use of organic and natural soil nutrients, optimal tillage, and integrated pest control.
-Building green agriculture requires physical capital assets, financial investments, research, and capacity-building.
-In addition to the progressive greening of conventional agriculture by promoting a more efficient use of resources, a shift towards conservation and organic farming is another important path for the greening of the sector.
+The agricultural sector needs to shift fundamentally to more sustainable practices in order to reduce GHG emissions and enhance resilience to climate change.
+Green agriculture involves shifting both industrial and subsistence farming towards sound ecological practices such as efficient water use, extensive use of organic and natural soil nutrients, optimal tillage, and integrated pest control.
+Building green agriculture requires physical capital financial investments, research, capacity-building.
+In addition to the progressive greening of conventional agriculture through the promotion of a more efficient use of resources, a shift towards conservation and organic farming is another important path.
 Conservation agriculture is a farming system that encourages minimum soil disturbance, safeguards permanent soil cover, and diversifies plant species (FAO, 2021)

-In terms of job quality, the shift to sustainable agriculture may boost the productivity of agricultural labour in low- and middle-income countries.
+In terms of job quality, the shift to sustainable agriculture may boost the productivity of agricultural labor in low- and middle-income countries.
 Green practices in agriculture help to increase workers' incomes by lowering input needs, increasing yields, and fetching higher prices or a combination of these factors.
 This has been seen for small farms in Africa, where use of synthetic inputs (fertilizers and pesticides) is limited (ILO, 2013).

-The sectors likely to provide the most promising economic potential in relation to the green economy in SSA are in agriculture, energy, forestry, fisheries, tourism, transport, construction and waste management (UN Women, 2021).
+The sectors likely to provide the most promising economic potential in relation to the green economy in SSA are agriculture, energy, forestry, fisheries, tourism, transport, construction, and waste management (UN Women, 2021).
 In the agricultural sector, areas such as trade in biodiversity-based businesses or biotrade and organic agriculture are identified as niche markets for the sector, even though these are still in their infancy in the region.